kampersanda/fast_succinct_trie/README.md

 Briefly, FST is a practical variant of [LOUDS-trie](https://bitbucket.org/vsmirnov/memoria/wiki/LabeledTree).
 FST uses two LOUDS implementations: one is fast and the other is space-efficient.
 FST partitions a trie into two layers at a level and applies the fast one to the top layer and the space-efficient one to the bottom layer.
 More specific explanations can be found in the [slide](http://www.cs.cmu.edu/~huanche1/slides/FST.pdf) by the author.

-Since FST was developed for succinct range query filtering, the original implementation [efficient/SuRF](https://github.com/efficient/SuRF) allows us to include false positives in query solutions.
-The library [kampersanda/fast\_succinct\_trie](https://github.com/kampersanda/fast_succinct_trie) modifies it and provides a string map based on FST.
+Since FST was developed for succinct range query filtering, [the original implementation](https://github.com/efficient/SuRF) allows us to include false positives in query solutions.
+[This library](https://github.com/kampersanda/fast_succinct_trie) modifies it and provides a string map based on FST.

 ## Install